devschooldevops/09_10_docker/modules/2-container-images/class-1.md

 # Container images
 ## We will learn about:
 - What is an image?
-- What is inside an image?
+- What is inside an image
+- ?
 - How to use Docker Hub image registry
 - Managing our local image cache
 - Building our own images